Chapter Twenty Six

 “Maybe two three minutes ago,” she said shakily.

-“But Michael, you can’t go from the alcove into another room!”
+“But Michael, you can’t go anywhere from the alcove!”

-He immediately heard Rose-Marie calling her mother, three minutes later Jackie was on the line.
+He immediately heard Rose-Marie calling her mother, a minute and a half later Jackie was on the line.

 “Now what?” she asked in a puzzled voice.